synergiclabs/t3js/docs/api/modules.md

 ## messages

 ### Description
 List of messages that this module will listen for.
-This is used by Application to fire onmessage handlers.
+This is used by Box.Application to fire onmessage handlers.
 You should place this at the top of the module API so it is easy to find.

 ### Example
 {% highlight javascript %}
-Application.addModule('abc', function(context) {
+Box.Application.addModule('abc', function(context) {
     return {
         messages: ['statechanged', 'searchcomplete'],
         onmessage: ... see below ...